knative/serving/community/CONTRIBUTING.md

-# Contributing to Elafros
+# Contributing to Knative

-So, you want to hack on Elafros?
+So, you want to hack on Knative?
 Yay!

-The following sections outline the process all changes to the Elafros repositories go through.
+The following sections outline the process all changes to the Knative repositories go through.
 All changes, regardless of whether they are from newcomers to the community or from the core team follow the same process and are given the same level of review.